-The State's contributions on behalf of State employees totaled \$106.0 million, \$108.7 million, and \$117.0 million for fiscal years 2011, 2010, and 2009, respectively.
-The State's contributions on behalf of teachers totaled \$196.7 million, \$187.8 million, and \$183.7 million, for fiscal years 2011, 2010, and 2009, respectively.
-The State's contribution on behalf of judges totaled \$987 thousand, \$961 thousand, and \$1.3 million, for fiscal years 2011, 2010, and 2009, respectively.
-Based on the funding methodology used and considering the funded status of the Maine Legislative Retirement Plan, no employer contribution was required in fiscal years 2011, 2010 or 2009.
+The State's contributions on behalf of State employees totaled \$87.3 million, \$106 million, and \$108.7 million for fiscal years 2012, 2011, and 2010, respectively.
+The State's contributions on behalf of teachers totaled \$146.6 million, \$196.7 million, and \$187.8 million, for fiscal years 2012, 2011, and 2010, respectively.
+Legislative changes to the state employees and teacher plans in 2011, including changes in normal retirement age for certain classes of employees and the freezing of COLA increases, reduced the employer contribution rates beginning in fiscal year 2012.
+The State's contribution on behalf of judges totaled \$810.7 thousand, \$987 thousand, and \$961 thousand, for fiscal years 2012, 2011, and 2010, respectively.
+Based on the funding methodology used and considering the funded status of the Maine Legislative Retirement Plan, no employer contribution on behalf of Legislative employees was required in fiscal years 2012, 2011 or 2010.

 An additional employer contribution is mandated by statute to be made when General Fund Surplus (GFS) monies designated for the purpose of funding the unfunded actuarial liability of the State Employee/ Teacher Retirement Program exist at fiscal year end.
-For fiscal year 2011, the amount due from the State of Maine is \$5.9 million, which is included in the contributions receivables from state and local agencies at June 30, 2011.
-This compares to \$11.2 million in additional contributions at June 30, 2010.
-There were no GFS monies available for this purpose at June 30, 2009.
+For fiscal year 2012, there were no additional contributions due.
+This compares to \$5.9 million and \$11.2 million in additional contributions at June 30, 2011 and June 30, 2010, respectively.
 When available, these additional contributions are allocated, according to System policy, in equal parts to the unfunded liabilities of the State employee and teacher plan.